Lamaar Thomas

-Lamaar Edward Thomas (born April 23, 1990) is an American former professional football wide receiver.
+Lamaar Edward Thomas (born April 23, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed as an undrafted free agent by the Denver Broncos after the 2013 NFL draft.
-He played college football and ran track at New Mexico, after transferring from Ohio State University, where he also participated in track and field.
+He played college football and ran track at the University of New Mexico, after transferring from Ohio State University, where he also participated in track and field.

 Professional career

 Denver Broncos

 Thomas signed with the Denver Broncos on April 28, 2013, after the 2013 NFL draft.
 He was released on August 31, 2013, during final cuts.

 Jacksonville Jaguars

 Thomas was signed to the Jacksonville Jaguars' practice squad on October 1, 2013.
 He was promoted to the active roster on December 20.
 He made his first career reception on December 22 in a game against the Tennessee Titans.
 The Jaguars released Thomas on August 25, 2014.

 New Orleans VooDoo

 Thomas was assigned to the New Orleans VooDoo of the Arena Football League (AFL), on March 6, 2015.